The Hollywood Name Game: The Profound Impact of Movie Company Titles on the Industry

 🎢 “Fast & Furious” (2001 – forever) – When your taxi driver decides speed limits are a suggestion.

-This is exactly the kind of thinking that should go into designing with skill a production company name—something catchy, on-point, and memorable.
+This is exactly the kind of thinking that should go into crafting a production company name—something catchy, relevant, and memorable.

-How to Create a Distinctive Movie Company Name
+How to Create a Unique Movie Company Name

 Now that we’ve laughed at the chaotic origins of famous film names, let’s get serious about naming your own movie company.